The Upper Mustang

 How long is Upper Mustang trek itinerary?

 Generally, Upper Mustang Trek is undertaken with the timeframe of 17 Night 18 days from your arrival day in Nepal to Depart from Nepal.
-Based on your interest and budget it can be customize.
+Based on your interest and budget it can be customized.

 What is the Upper Mustang trek altitude?